anand92490/Liri-node-app/README.md

  ## How to use Liri

 Clone this repository.
-Navigate into you liri.js file on your Terminal/Bash and run the commands listed below to access information.
+Navigate into you liri.js file on your Terminal/Bash and run the commands listed below to access the information.
 * Please follow the instruction listed on **Before you get started**

 1.  concert-this